xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model_Element_Move.dnt.md

 6.1.2 The copy/paste infrastructure shall be used for it's ability to perform selection and target validation.

-6.1.3 Avoid using the current infrastructure's use of the clipboard if possible.
+6.2.3 Avoid using the current infrastructure's use of the clipboard if possible.

-6.1.4 While doing this work, consider modifying the current cut/paste operation to no longer change IDs during paste.
+6.3.4 While doing this work, consider modifying the current cut/paste operation to no longer change IDs during paste.

-6.2 Modify all resolution operations to first search by ID  instead of name
+6.4 Modify all resolution operations to first search by ID  instead of name

-6.3 Introduce a new CME named Move...
+6.5 Introduce a new CME named Move...

-6.3.1 Introduce the Move...
+6.5.1 Introduce the Move...
 CME in Model Explorer

-6.3.2 Introduce the Move...
+6.5.2 Introduce the Move...
 CME in the canvas

-6.3.3 Assure the Move...
+6.5.3 Assure the Move...
 CME is only enabled when there is a valid selection

-6.3.4 The BridgePoint Move...
+6.5.4 The BridgePoint Move...
 CME shall be similar to the Java > Refactor >Move... wizard, but where the Java Move CME contains a project tree to select the destination, the BridgePoint > Move... dialog shall contain a Model explorer tree.

-6.3.5 The BridgePoint Move... shall be implemented as a wizard.
+6.5.5 The BridgePoint Move... shall be implemented as a wizard.

-6.3.5 Move...
+6.5.5.0 Move...
 Wizard Page 1

-6.3.5.1 Select Destination
+6.5.5.1 Select Destination

-6.3.5.1.1 This item shall contain a Model Explorer tree and the user shall be allowed to select a single location
+6.5.5.1.1 This item shall contain a Model Explorer tree and the user shall be allowed to select a single location

-6.3.5.1.2 Only valid destinations shall be enabled, invalid destinations shall be disabled
+6.5.5.1.2 Only valid destinations shall be enabled, invalid destinations shall be disabled

-6.3.6 Move...
+6.5.6 Move...
 Wizard Page 2

-6.3.6.1 Referring Model Elements affected by the move operation
+6.5.6.1 Referring Model Elements affected by the move operation

-6.3.6.2 A tree view showing the Model Elements that will be affected by the move with a description of how they will be affected
+6.5.6.2 A tree view showing the Model Elements that will be affected by the move with a description of how they will be affected

-6.3.6.3 An option to save this list shall be presented
+6.5.6.3 An option to save this list shall be presented

-6.3.6.4 An option to print this list shall be presented
+6.5.6.4 An option to print this list shall be presented

-6.4 The user may cancel the Move... at any time before selecting Finish, and no action shall be taken.
+6.6 The user may cancel the Move... at any time before selecting Finish, and no action shall be taken.

-6.5 Only when and if the user selects the Move... wizard's Finish button shall the atomic move take place.
+6.7 Only when and if the user selects the Move... wizard's Finish button shall the atomic move take place.

+6.8 Fix inconsistent proxy paths [[2.2](#2.2)]

+It is desirable to resolve this problem by simply removing proxies from BridgePoint as described in the analysis section.
+However, doing so may be beyond the scope of this project.
+The primary concern is around unexpected consequences involving self hosting.
+However, it should not be difficult to perform a test of proxy removal, and the steps to do so shall be outlined here [6.8.1].
+This task of resolving the inconsistent proxy paths is intentionally left as the last task in the project.
+If the attempt to remove proxies results in unexpected problems that time constraints do not allow us to resolve then these problems shall be recored and we shall resolve this requirement by fixing the bug in the existing proxy code [6.8.2].

+6.8.1 Remove proxy writes from BridgePoint

+6.8.2 Write proxy paths consistently

 7. Design Comments
 ------------------